 While professional planners can facilitate community planning efforts and lend technical skills, a plan should ultimately reflect the vision and priorities of the community, not the planners.
 Laws and policies can create standards for community plans to ensure that health is promoted equitably across race, ethnicity, socioeconomic status, and ability level.
 Plans of all types – from transportation to food systems to housing – can recommend strategies to promote community health and provide actionable items on how to achieve them.

 Featured resources are below.
 Other relevant resources in right sidebar (desktop/tablet), or end of page (mobile).

 This toolkit provides resources to support implementation of local plans that improve community health and create more equitable communities.
 It supports plan implementation efforts in towns, cities, and counties, and can be adapted to fit a wide range of communities.
 Created with the Minnesota Department of Health Statewide Health Improvement Partnership.

 Local planning efforts can have a significant impact on the ability of residents facing hunger and food insecurity to access affordable, healthy food.
 Local planning efforts can also affect food access by addressing connections between land use, natural resources, transportation, housing, solid waste, parks and open space, economic development, and other areas of physical development in a community.

 Too often, local governments overlook a leading cause of poor health when building their comprehensive plans.
-Tobacco is responsible for more than 480,000 deaths per year in the United States, including nearly 42,000 deaths resulting from secondhand smoke exposure.
-Any local government serious about building a healthy place to live should integrate tobacco control into its comprehensive planning.
+Commercial tobacco is responsible for more than 480,000 deaths per year in the United States, including nearly 42,000 deaths resulting from secondhand smoke exposure.
+Any local government serious about building a healthy place to live should integrate commercial tobacco control into its comprehensive planning.